-Paula Neves is a passion-filled CMO using her background in gaming and psychology to bridge the gap between marketing and product.
-At her current role she works hard to ensure people discover and fall in love with the myriad of games published by Gazeus Games.
-In the below transcribed short interview, Paula shares a snapshot into her professional life, the challenges faced at her current role as CMO, and a glimpse into what is in store.
+Paula Neves is a passion-filled Head of User Acquisition turned Product Manager.
+She uses her background in gaming and psychology to help build better games at Square Enix Montreal and bridges the gap between UA and product.
+At her current role, she works hard to ensure that the best possible game is being built, helping the production team understand the audience and the market, helping them navigate through all the data they collect and planning and prioritizing the backlog accordingly.
+She also establishes the UA strategy – which should be greatly tied in with the product strategy – so people can discover and fall in love with the games.
+In the below transcribed short interview, Paula shares a snapshot into her professional life, the challenges faced at her current role, and a glimpse into what is in store.
 Enjoy.

 So Paula, where are you at in the world these days?

 I’m from Rio de Janeiro, Brazil.
-I’ve lived here all my life but I’ll be moving to Montreal soon.
+I’ve lived there all my life but relocated to Montreal in September 2019 to join Square Enix.

 What brought you to the mobile gaming industry?

-How did you end up at Gazeus Games?
+How did you end up at Square Enix?

 How are you feeling about working in the mobile game industry?

-What are the biggest challenges you currently face as CMO at Gazeus Games?
+What are the biggest challenges you currently face as Product Manager at Square Enix?

 Are you a specialist in a specific area of app marketing?

 My main strength is User Acquisition.
 I have been doing it for 12 years, since way back when it was called SEM.
-But I also have ample experience with ASO and mobile games as a product.
+But I also have ample experience with ASO and mobile games as a product, which became 85% of my job now.

 What are your favorite tools and resources?